 Since its release, countless games have drawn inspiration, with cult classic Deadly Premonition being one of the more notable examples.

-While the game’s combat system may not be as refined or satisfying as Control’s, a host of bizarre characters and supernatural storylines will keep you hooked.
+Although the combat system of the game may not be as polished or satisfying as Control’s, a variety of peculiar characters and supernatural storylines will surely captivate your interest.